Dada-Tech/movie-review-sentiment-analysis/README.md

 # Results
-With a balanced dataset of exactly 50% positive and 50% negative class (feeds into the Naive prior probability) with a custom model, we get weak results.
-Of course major improvements can be made by leveraging more powerful models.
+With a balanced dataset of exactly 50% positive and 50% negative class (feeds into the Naive prior probability) and a custom NB model, we get weak results.
+Of course major improvements can be made by leveraging more powerful models that don't have the inherent naivety of prior probabilities.

 ![image.png](confusion_matrix.png)

 # References:
-Emotion Face
+Face Emoji with Emotion
 https://codepen.io/benjyring/pen/YmPRZx

-Contact Form
+Contact Form UI
 https://codepen.io/krisantuswanandi/pen/KxrgeZ